 Two fundamental skills: Balance & Relaxation

-Riding on ice is challenging, especially to boarders not used to the conditions, and two of the main techniques to master are to do with balance and relaxation.
+Riding on ice is challenging, especially to boarders not used to the conditions, but its a vital skill to learn if you're looking to do a snowboard instructor course.
+Two of the main techniques to master are to do with balance and relaxation.

 Balancing on the edge is useful in all conditions but becomes more critical to control when riding on ice because there is less grip.
 There are two ways to get up on the edge and get balanced, each with advantages and disadvantages.